AreParameswarudu/AWS-DEV-SCRIPTS/Kubernetes.md

 For single node cluster ==> MiniKube.
 For multi node cluster ==> KOPS.

-We have several options for muticloud cluster, lets go with KOPS.
+We have several options for mutinode cluster, lets go with KOPS.

 Go to AWS ec2 console,
 	* Choose a t2.micro instance with Amazon Linux OS.